roadiz/docs/developer/first-steps/vagrant.rst

 * ``http://192.168.33.10:1080`` for your *Mailcatcher* tool.

-Do not hesitate to add an entry in your ``/etc/hosts`` file to use a local *domain name* instead of using the private IP address.
+Do not hesitate to add an entry in your ``/etc/hosts`` file to use a local *domain name* instead of using the private IP address (eg. http://site1.dev).
 And for each Vagrant website, **do not forget to increment your private IP**.

 .. code-block:: bash

     # /etc/hosts
     # Vagrant hosts
     192.168.33.10    site1.dev